YuryAnurov/MyNotes/README.md

 How to run application:
 - Download the distribution code from GIT
-- In your terminal, cd into the YuryAnurov directory.
+- In your terminal, cd into the MyNotes directory.
 - install python and django if not installed
-- run python manage.py makemigrations mynotes
-- run python manage.py migrate
-- run python manage.py runserver
+- run in your terminal: python manage.py runserver
+- you can log in as Frodo with password 12 or register as a new user

-Every file content:
+Every file content at static and templates folders:
 - js.js - all javascript code
 - styles.css - css
 - favicon.ico - project icon